gopro2027/ArduinoAirSuspensionController/OASMan_ESP32/AI_TRAINING.md

-**The count is an estimate of intent, not a measurement of state,** and it has to be: the model predicts before opening its valve, and at that moment every thread is parked at the barrier with its valve shut, so counting open valves would always return zero. `Wheel::estimateOtherCornersFlowing()` instead counts the other corners that are still in a goal routine and have a remaining move large enough to open the same-direction valve.
+**The count is an estimate of intent, not a measurement of state,** and it has to be: the model predicts before opening its valve, and at that moment every thread is parked at the barrier with its valve shut, so counting open valves would always return zero.

+`Wheel::estimateOtherCornersFlowing()` asks the same early open-gate that `goalRoutine` uses (`Wheel::wouldOpenValve`: remaining ΔP, `onlyAirUp`, direction, routine timeout) for every other corner still in a goal routine.
+Bag pressure for those other corners is read **directly from their sensor pins** rather than from `pressureValue` — after the barrier all valves are closed, but the other threads may not have called `readInputs()` yet this iteration, so their caches can still hold a pre-pulse reading.

 A corner whose pulse turns out much shorter than ours stops competing partway through, so the estimate can run high — but it is the *same* estimate at training time and at prediction time, which is what actually matters.
-Training on a count measured during the pulse would leave the model predicting from a quantity it was never fitted on.
+Later vetoes in `goalRoutine` (`valveTime` driven to 0 by oscillation dividing, six-valve `canOpen`) are intentionally not mirrored; they are rare and per-thread.

 ### Why these replaced the v1 features